aranmohyeddin/movieNights/1.Following.Christopher_Nolan.1998/README.md

 ## Interesting philosophical dialogues

 ### 1. Indivuduals vs the crowd (00:02:41)
-> How can I explain?
+> Bill: How can I explain?
+You ever... been to a football match, just let your eyes...
-You ever...
-been to a football match, just let your eyes... go over, drift across a crowd of people... and they slowly stop and fix on one person... and all of a sudden that person isn't part of the crowd anymore?
+> go over, drift across a crowd of people... and they slowly stop and fix on one person...
+> and all of a sudden that person isn't part of the crowd anymore?
+They've become an
-They've become an individual, just like that.
+> individual, just like that.
 * https://en.wikipedia.org/wiki/Macrocosm_and_microcosm
 * https://en.wikipedia.org/wiki/Michel_Foucault
 * https://en.wikipedia.org/wiki/Holism

 ### 2. Take it away, show them what they had (00:13:24)
-> It's like a diary.
+> Cobb: It's like a diary.
 They hide it, but actually they want someone to see it.
 > That's what I do.
 Concealment, display, flip sides of the same coin.
-This way they know that someone's seen it.
+> This way they know that someone's seen it.
-That's what it's all about, interrupting someone's life... making them see all the things they took for granted.
+> That's what it's all about, interrupting someone's life...
+> making them see all the things they took for granted.
-Like when they go back and buy all this stuff from the shelves... with the insurance money, they'll have to think... for the first time in a long time... why they wanted all this stuff, what it's for.
+> Like when they go back and buy all this stuff from the shelves...
+> with the insurance money, they'll have to think...
+> for the first time in a long time...
+> why they wanted all this stuff, what it's for.
+> You take it away... and show them what they had.

+> Cobb: Saucy, eh? (shows a pair of panties)
+> Found these in the last flat.
+> Think I'll just give them something to chat about.
+>
+> Bill: Why would you do that?
+>
+> Cobb: She'll find them in his trousers and ask him what he's been doing.
+>
+> Bill: Yeah, but why would you want to fuck up their relationship?
+>
+> Cobb: Don't you listen?
 You take it away... and show them what they had.

-> Saucy, eh? (shows a pair of panties)
-Found these in the last flat.
-Think I'll just give them something to chat about.

-> \- Why would you do that?

-> \- She'll find them in his trousers and ask him what he's been doing.

-> \- Yeah, but why would you want to fuck up their relationship?

-> \- Don't you listen?
-You take it away... and show them what they had.

 ### 3. Burglary is about entering someone's life (00:14:50)
-> I thought the whole point of burglary was taking things.
+> Bill: I thought the whole point of burglary was taking things.
+>

-> \- No, this is the point, breaking in, entering someone's life...
+> Cobb: No, this is the point, breaking in, entering someone's life... finding out who
-> finding out who they really are.
+> they really are.
 I mean, don't you just feel it?
-> Standing here... drinking their wine, people we'll never even meet.
+Standing here... drinking their wine,
+> people we'll never even meet.

 ## I was wondering...